pedrocid/music-mcp/README.md

 Here are some example interactions you can have with Claude using this MCP server:

+**Basic Playback:**
 - "Play my music and set the volume to 50%"
 - "What song is currently playing?"
+- "Skip to the next track"

+**Library & Search:**
 - "Search for songs by Taylor Swift"
+- "Show me my library statistics"

+**Playlist Management:**
 - "Create a playlist called 'Road Trip' and add some upbeat songs"
+- "Play my 'Chill' playlist with shuffle enabled"
+- "Remove all tracks by [artist] from my 'Favorites' playlist"

+**Queue Management (NEW):**
+- "Add 'Bohemian Rhapsody' to play next"
+- "Show me what's in my up next queue"
-- "Skip to the next track"
+- "Clear my queue and add these 3 songs to play after the current track"
-- "Show me my library statistics"
+- "Play my 'Party Mix' playlist next"

 ## Development